Searching for

 Soma Beer

-Based in Girona, these guys seem to like to always try something different and they have been involved in several collaborations with other brewers.
-They especially specialize (!) in the production of extra-hopped styles of craft beers and their brews are available in bars in the city but they do not have a taproom themselves – at least not yet anyway!
+Based in Girona, these guys seem to like to regularly try something different and they have been involved in several collaborations with other brewers.
+They especially specialize in the production of extra-hopped styles of craft beers, and their brews are available in bars in the city, but they do not have a taproom themselves – at least not yet, anyway!
 You can also buy their beers from their website.

 Ales Agullons